 Various studies, including one by Oregon University researchers have found that increasing intake of zinc reduces inflammation in the body.
 This leads to a better functioning immune system which is able to protect the body from infections and illnesses including those linked to age-related diseases.
 (3)

 Adequate zinc intake boosts the immune function.
 It also helps prevent or fight chronic inflammation and oxidative stress.
 These activities are protective against many diseases.
 Chronic inflammation and oxidation by free radicals are associated with the development of cancer.
-Ensuring that you get adequate amounts of zinc through foods or supplements can significantly lower your risk of cancer.
-One of the many zinc benefits is that it has also been shown to stunt growth of tumors by inducing death of cancerous cells and preventing development of new blood vessels in the tumors.
+Get adequate amounts of zinc through foods or supplements can significantly lower your risk of cancer.
+One of the many zinc benefits is that it stunts growth of tumors by inducing death of cancerous cells and preventing development of new blood vessels in the tumors.
 (4)

 Zinc Balances Hormones